Atractus albuquerquei

-Atractus albuquerquei, commonly known as the Albuquerque ground snake, is a species of small burrowing snake in the family Colubridae.
+Atractus albuquerquei, commonly known as the Albuquerque ground snake, is a species of small burrowing snake in the subfamily Dipsadinae of the family Colubridae.
 The species is endemic to South America.

 Etymology

 The specific name, albuquerquei, is in honor of Brazilian entomologist Dalcy de Oliveira Albuquerque (1902–1982).

 Habitat

-A. albuquerquei prefers forested areas and Cerrado habitats, at altitudes from sea level to 1,600 m.
+Atractus albuquerquei prefers forested areas and Cerrado habitats, at altitudes from sea level to 1,600 m.

 Geographic range

-A. albuquerque is found in the Brazilian states of Acre, Goias, Mato Grosso, Mato Grosso do Sul, Pará, and Rondônia, and in Bolivia.
+Atractus albuquerque is found in the Brazilian states of Acre, Goias, Mato Grosso, Mato Grosso do Sul, Pará, and Rondônia, and in Bolivia.